jaure96/jaure96/README.md

 <em>
 I value autonomy and dependable teammates.
-I appreciate people who are open-minded, truthful, and genuine.
-My goal is to make complicated things simple.
-I can be demanding at times, but I try to be realistic and flexible.
-I treasure hard work and passion above all else.
+I appreciate people who are open-minded, truthful, and genuine. </br> My goal is to make complicated things simple.
+I can be demanding at times, but I try to be realistic and flexible. </br>I treasure hard work and passion above all else.
 </em>
 <br/>